 Challenge Detail of challenge 1 Speech and Language Assessments, observations indicate significant speech and language difficulties on entry to school including vocabulary development.
 This is noticeably more evident for our PP pupils on entry to Nursery and Reception.
-2 EYFS Attainment on Entry to Reception: September 2022 A significant number of pupils enter Reception below expectations in reading, writing and mathematics.
-On entry to Reception (2022-2023), only 11.1% of PP pupils were assessed as being on track to achieve a Good Level of Development (GLD) compared to 27% of non PP pupils.
-3 Widening Attainment Gap between PP and Non PP: Mathematics Assessment data (where available) indicates that mathematics attainment for PP pupils is below that of non-PP pupils 4.
-Widening Attainment Gap between PP and Non PP: Phonics.
-Reading, Writing Assessment data (where available) highlights the widening attainment gap in phonics and reading between PP and non-PP pupils as a result of the pandemic and school closure.
-Writing has particularly been impacted on when comparing with previous years.
-5. previous years.
-Low Social and Emotional resilience Our THRIVE and COEL assessments alongside discussions with pupils ar families have identified social and emotional difficulties for many pupils, alongsid limited enrichment opportunities.
-These challenges particularly affect PP pupils ar impact upon their attainment in academic subjects such as phonics, readin writing and mathematics.
+2 EYFS Attainment on Entry to Reception: September 2023 On entry to Reception (September 2023), no pupils in receipt of PP were assessed as being on track to achieve a Good Level of Development (GLD) compared to 58.1% of non PP pupils.
+3 Widening Attainment Gap between PP and Non PP: Mathematics Assessment data indicates that mathematics attainment for PP pupils is below that of non-PP pupils 4.
+Widening Attainment Gap between PP and Non PP Phonics.
+Reading, Writing Assessment data (where available) highlights the widening attainment gap in phonics and reading between PP and non-PP pupils.
+Writing across school is a key area to develop, particularly when comparing progress and attainment with previous years.
+5. Low Social and Emotional resilience Our THRIVE and COEL assessments alongside discussions with pupils and families have identified social and emotional difficulties for many pupils, alongside limited enrichment opportunities.
+These challenges particularly affect PP pupils and impact upon their attainment in academic subjects such as phonics, reading, writing and mathematics.
 This will be evident from: Improvement in THRIVE outcomes and COEL (Leuven Scale) Intervention data indicates good progress Qualitative data from pupil and parent questionnaires and teacher observations.
 An increase in participation in enrichment activities A higher % of parents of PP Pupils will be more actively engaged with their child's learning and engagement with the school/home learning.
+6 Low attendance of pupil in receipt of PP Attendance data for the last three years shows pupils in receipt of PP is below our attendance target of 96% resulting in missed vital learning opportunities.